medikoo/modules-webmake/README.md

 	$ webmake path/to/program-module.js path/to/output.js

-Program module it's the main file, in which you require needed stuff, and do what you need with it
+Program module it's the main file in which you require needed stuff and make use of it.

 ### Programmatically: